-ACC 121 Principles of Financial Accounting

-ACC 221 Management Accounting

-ECO 222 Principles of Macro-Economics

-ECO 223 Principles of Micro-Economics

-ECO 225 Business Statistics

-FIN 315 Business Finance

-MGT 300 Principles of Management

-MKT 331 Principles of Marketing
+ACC 121 Principles of Financial Accounting ACC 221 Management Accounting ECO 222 Principles of Macro-Economics ECO 223 Principles of Micro-Economics ECO 225 Business Statistics FIN 315 Business Finance MGT 300 Principles of Management MKT 331 Principles of Marketing

+Either is acceptable.

 Those students who have not completed one or more of the prerequisite courses may do so by completing undergraduate coursework at Quincy University or another accredited institution with a grade of at least "C." MBA 500 Economics and MBA 502 Accounting Principles may be taken to satisfy the two-course prerequisites in Economics and Accounting, respectively.
+The prerequisites may also be satisfied through the MBA Pathway discussed below.
 All prerequisite courses must be completed before taking more than four required courses.